 The (economic) world is in upheaval

 You read it every day how quickly the world is changing.
 Change and transformation is now nothing fundamentally new, but the speed of change has increased significantly and will not slow down.
 New technologies are emerging globally and very quickly, which may make your proven business model obsolete.
 And that can happen quickly, remember cases like Grundig, Kodak, Nokia or Blackberry?
 Your biggest competitor in a year’s time may be a start-up that is only just being founded.
 China is putting pressure, digital companies such as Google and Amazon continue to grow, free world trade appears to be under threat.
-And the list could go on for a long time: Brexit, Trump, shift in party landscapes, change in media behavior, climate change, shortage of skilled workers, hot spots in many regions, etc. etc.
+Artificial intelligence is coming as a new technology.
+And the list could go on for a long time: War in Ukraine, conflicts in many regions, migration, climate change, shift in party landscapes, change in media behavior, shortage of skilled workers etc. etc.

 Previous models become obsolete